 Students must complete three additional courses for the QMES Concentration in advanced quantitative and evaluative methods.
 Two of these three courses must focus on advanced quantitative statistical techniques.
 The third course can focus on either advanced research methods or quantitative methods.
 Workshops cannot be used as substitutes for the advanced courses.
-Courses taken from other departments must be approved by the QMES concentration chairperson.
+Courses taken from other departments must be approved by the QMES co-chairs.
+Historically, these have included courses in Political Science and HDFS departments, although other departments/courses are certainly possible.

-QMES eligible courses are typically offered on a revolving schedule as sections of PSY 992 in topical areas such as: Structural Equation Modeling, Longitudinal Data Analysis, Advanced Structural Equation Modeling, Multilevel Modeling, Multivariate Design and Data Analysis, Computer Programming for Behavioral Scientists, Mixed Methods Approaches, Applied Research Methods, Network Analysis, Dyadic Data

-Analysis, and Program Evaluation.
+QMES eligible courses are typically offered on a revolving schedule as sections of PSY 992 in topical areas such as: Structural Equation Modeling, Longitudinal Data Analysis, Advanced Structural Equation Modeling, Multilevel Modeling, Multivariate Design and Data Analysis, Computer Programming for Behavioral Scientists, Mixed Methods Approaches, Applied Research Methods, Network Analysis, Dyadic Data Analysis, and Program Evaluation.